 We are a firm of Independent Financial Advisers (IFA’s).
 This means that the advice we offer executors is unbiased.
 Our team of financial advisers can help you with estate planning.

-The first “getting to know you” meeting, is at our expenses and is without obligation.
+The first “getting to know you” meeting, is at our expense and is without obligation.
 Furthermore, why not arrange a meeting today to see how we can design a financial solution for you as an executor.

 - Kettering, Northamptonshire